British Future Director of Strategy Jill Rutter writes from a recent visit to Folkestone in Kent.

 The hazards of crossing the one of the world’s busiest shipping lanes in tiny pleasure craft were brought home to Folkestone’s residents in November 2018, when two dinghies containing Iranian migrants were washed up on town’s beaches.
 Small boats ferrying such clandestine entrants had been apprehended before, but last year had brought increased numbers of such arrivals.

 Those who I met in my visit to Folkestone felt that Home Secretary Sajid Javid was right to declare the situation a ‘major incident’ as this would make sure that lives were saved and that the police, Border Force and the Navy gave this issue the priority it deserved.
-The criticism that the Home Secretary has received by London’s left-leaning commentariat for taking this action was at odds with public opinion, as well as some of those who work with migrants and refugees in this part of Kent.
-Media coverage of accusations that Javid’s ‘major incident’ has fanned xenophobia has overshadowed coverage of other important issues: the tactics and criminal behaviour of traffickers, inter-governmental cooperation and the asylum system in France.
+The criticism that the Home Secretary has received from more liberal commentators, for taking this action, was at odds with public opinion, as well as some of those who work with migrants and refugees in this part of Kent.
+Media coverage of accusations that Javid’s ‘major incident’ has fanned xenophobia has overshadowed coverage of other important issues: the tactics and criminal behaviour of people smugglers, inter-governmental cooperation and the asylum system in France.
 Throughout, the stories of migrants themselves and why they are leaving has received scant attention.

 The migrant camps in Calais is an issue of high public salience in the UK and was mentioned in almost all the visits we made during the National Conversation on Immigration, the biggest ever public consultation on this issue.
 In Folkestone, public opinion about the recent boat arrivals was similar to the views we heard when we visited the town as part of this National Conversation.
 As in other parts of the UK, people were sympathetic to the plight of refugees, particularly women and children.
 They knew that refugees were fleeing war and persecution and felt that the Government was right to offer sanctuary to Syrians.
 Many people understood that desperation had driven refugees to make perilous channel crossings.
 There was contempt for the actions of traffickers, with names of local criminals being mentioned.